siveshversion/moodle4PWA/README.md

 # moodlePWA
-**Progressive Web App using moodle - E Learning app using ionic and angular (can be built with android & ios as well)**
+**Progressive Web App using moodle - E Learning app using ionic and angular (can be built with android & iOS as well)**

 set up dependenicies using **npm install**  and run this app with **ionic serve**